-- 27. The Vedas contain scientific information on Stars, Constellations, Earth, Sun, Moon, Seasons, Circulatory system, Life, Diseases, Medicines, Time, Energy, Chemicals, Metals, etc. which are very important and were known to our Rishis.
-They have shared all their knowledge and that is stored in our Vedas. - 28.
-These are only few facts that we have learnt about the Vedas and its importance in various fields of life due to its related knowledge base but the wisdom of the Vedas is far beyond that and vast for a human to grasp in one short life. - 29.
-The Vedas are a capsule of knowledge for protecting the humanity from disaster.
-It does instill confidence for overall progress of humanity, enlightens and fills us with positive energy and inculcate human values. - 30.
-Not only India but the entire world has understood the importance of the Veda and has recognized it as well, which is visible in the fact that the tradition of Vedic chanting (Sasvara Vedapatha) has been inscribed on the Representative List of the Intangible Cultural Heritage of Humanity by the UNESCO in 2008. - 31.
-The Rigveda manuscripts written in Sharda scripts were included as a documentary heritage in the UNESCO's Memory of the World Register in 2007.
+- 15. The Vedas contain scientific information on Stars, Constellations, Earth, Sun, Moon, Seasons, Circulatory system, Life, Diseases, Medicines, Time, Energy, Chemicals, Metals, fundamentals of mathematics etc. which are very important and were known to our Rishis.
+They have shared visualised knowledge and that is stored in our Vedas. - 16.
+Not only India but the entire world has understood the importance of the Vedas and has recognized it as well.
+This is visible in the fact that the tradition of Vedic chanting (Sasvara Veda Patha) has been inscribed on the Representative List of the Intangible Cultural Heritage of Humanity by the UNESCO in 2008. - 17.
+The Rigveda manuscript written in Sharada script were included as a documentary heritage in the UNESCO's Memory of the World Register in 2007.
 All this proves the importance and significance of the Vedas in our life.